 Excellent Access Via High-Speed Ferries

 The Fort was proclaimed a national monument in 1935 and the area was designated Dry Tortugas National Park in 1992.
-It is said to be one of the least visited, most remote national parks in America.
-Access to the Dry Tortugas used to be difficult, with most people chartering boats or seaplanes.
+It is one of the least visited, most remote national parks in America.
+Access to the Dry Tortugas used to be difficult.
+Most people chartered boats or seaplanes.
 Today, ferries can haul more than 100 people at a time to the park.
 When we visited nearly 20 years ago, we took the then new Yankee Freedom II, a comfortable, high-speed catamaran that made the nearly 70-mile journey in about two and one-half hours.
 In addition to the well-narrated guided tour, they also provide breakfast, lunch and complimentary snorkeling equipment.
+They still do!
 Their toll-free number is 877-634-0939.